 This protocol is great for syncing logs with millisecond timing resolution, and it handles industrial processes that don't need high-resolution clocks or low jitter.
 It's compatible with every major computer operating system and can operate on a tiered stratum system that includes a high-resolution clock.

 IEEE 1588 Precision Time Protocol

-The IEEE 1588 protocol is more ambitious than Network Time Protocol.
+The IEEE 1588 PTP protocol is more ambitious than Network Time Protocol.
 It factors in distance and processing latencies, making sub-microsecond synchronization possible.